-After visiting a lot of vegan groups online, I discovered that a lot of people that are new to being vegan needed help knowing what cheap staple foods are best on a vegan diet.
-Sometimes you need food that’s going to last a while.
-I decided to compile a list to share with new vegans!
-I hope this list helps you out.
-Feel free to leave a comment below if you know of any more cheap vegan staples. 🙂
+After visiting a lot of vegan groups online, I discovered that many newcomers to the vegan lifestyle needed guidance on affordable staple foods for a vegan diet.
+Recognizing the importance of having long-lasting and budget-friendly options, I decided to compile a list to assist those embarking on this journey.
+I hope this curated selection proves helpful to you.
+Feel free to leave a comment below if you have any additional suggestions for cheap vegan staples. :)

 Rice.